 A trash can for disposable and non-disposable toilet paper alternatives is important.
 Do not pick anything without a lid or without a disposable liner inside.
 Do not mix the two either.
 If using both options, have two trash cans for them as well.

-Do you have any suggestions on toilet paper alternatives?
+Do you have any suggestions on alternatives to toilet paper?
 If so, let me know in the comments!
-Click here to read more about my prepping tips!